zephyrproject-rtos/example-application/README.md

 The output will be stored in the ``_build_sphinx`` folder.
 You may check for other output formats other than HTML by running ``make help``.

+### Configuring The Docker Environment

+The configureation files for the docker environment are in `/.devcontainer`.
+- ``devcontainer.json``: This is file is used by the vscode "Dev Containers" extension.
+This file selects the docker-compose file you will be using as well as settings to use in the container and extensions to be installed into the container after the docker setup portion is complete.
+- ``docker-compose.yml``: This file points to the Dockerfile you are using and configures args for it.
+You can modify the USERNAME arg to configure the name of the default user in the dev container.
+It also contains a list of volumes to be bound to the container.
+- ``Dockerfile``: This contains all of the setup scripts to install all the dependencies for you dec container.
+This contains things like the zephyr-sdk version you are using.

+Anytime you edit the manifest file ``west.yml`` you will need to do a clean rebuild of you dev container.
+To do this press ``ctrl+shift+p`` then type/select ``Dev Containers: Rebuild Container Without Cache``.
+Note that this will take significantly longer than rebuilding with cache.